bids-standard/bids-specification/src/99-appendices/05-units.md

 It is REQUIRED that units be CMIXF-12 compliant or among these three Unicode characters.

+Please take care to not confuse the accepted unicode `U+00B5` (µ) with the unicode NOT accepted `U+03BC` (μ):
+They look equal in appearance but are different to the computer.

 Units MUST consist of the `unit symbol` with an optionally accompanying `prefix symbol` (see table below).
 Appropriate upper- or lower- casing MUST be applied as declared by CMIXF-12.